COVESA/vsomeip/documentation/vsomeipConfiguration.md

 </details>

 <details><summary>Example 2 (Using Filters)!</summary>
-As it is a positive filter, the example filter ensures that only messages representing method '0x80e8' from instances of service '0x1234' will be forwarded to the DLT.
+As it is a positive filter, the example filter ensures that only messages representing method '0x80e8' from instances of service '0x1234' will be forwarded.

-If it was specified as a negative filter, all messages except messages representing method '0x80e8' from instances of service '0x1234' would be forwarded to the DLT.
+If it was specified as a negative filter, all messages except messages representing method '0x80e8' from instances of service '0x1234' would be forwarded.

 The general filter rules are:
 * The default filter is a positive filter for all messages.